jantordeu/KPS/README.md

  * `player.isMounted` - returns true if the player is mounted (exception: Nagrand Mounts do not count as mounted since you can cast while riding)
  * `player.isFalling` - returns true if the player is currently falling.
+ * `player.IsFallingSince(<seconds>)` - returns true if the player is falling longer than n seconds.
  * `player.isSwimming` - returns true if the player is currently swimming.
+ * `player.timeToShard` - returns average time to the next soul shard.
  * `player.isInRaid` - returns true if the player is currently in Raid.
  * `player.isInGroup` - returns true if the player is currently in Group.
  * `player.isControlled` - Checks whether you are controlled over your character (you are feared, etc).
+ * `player.isRoot` - Checks whether you are controlled over your character (you are feared, etc).
+ * `player.isStun` - Checks whether you are controlled over your character (you are feared, etc).
+ * `player.isStun` - Checks whether you are controlled over your character (you are feared, etc).
  * `player.timeInCombat` - returns number of seconds in combat
  * `player.hasTalent(<ROW>,<TALENT>)` - returns true if the player has the selected talent (row: 1-7, talent: 1-3).
  * `player.hasGlyph(<GLYPH>)` - returns true if the player has the given gylph - glyphs can be accessed via the spells (e.g.: `player.hasGlyph(spells.glyphOfDeathGrip)`).